 The Older Workers Benefit Protection Act of 1990 (OWBPA) amended the ADEA to specifically prohibit employers from denying benefits to older employees.
 Congress recognized that the cost of providing certain benefits to older workers is greater than the cost of providing those same benefits to younger workers and that those greater costs would create a disincentive to hire older workers.
-Therefore, in limited circumstances, an employer may be permitted to reduce benefits based on age, as long as the cost of
+Therefore, in limited circumstances, an employer may be permitted to reduce benefits based on age, as long as the cost of providing the reduced benefits to older workers is the same as the cost of providing benefits to vounger workers.254

-&lt;sup>206 Id. §§ 623(a); 623(b).
+249 Id. §§ 623(a); 623(b).